 This course is relevant to those of you who wish to practise tax in Gibraltar.

-The course is primarily aimed at partially qualified accountants and professionally qualified accountants whose qualification covered basic United Kingdom taxation and now wish to become knowledgeable in all aspects of Gibraltar taxation as part of their professional development.
+The course is primarily aimed at those of you whose professional accountancy qualification covered basic United Kingdom taxation and now wish to become knowledgeable in all aspects of Gibraltar taxation as part of your professional development.
 Members of the legal profession would also benefit from undertaking this course.

-Subject to minimum numbers being met, the course will commence in January and end in June.
-In order to accommodate persons in employment, the course will be delivered on a part time basis, 2 hours per week with additional workshops interspersed throughout.
+Subject to minimum numbers being met, the course is due to run in Academic Year 2022/2023.
+The course will be delivered on a part time basis, 2 hours per week with additional workshops interspersed throughout.

 The course will comprise:

 The course will cover all aspects of Gibraltar taxation and is intended to provide comprehensive technical knowledge of current Gibraltar tax legislation, its application and also help to develop the ability to effectively navigate through and interpret the Income Tax Act and the various rules and regulations.

 Upon successful completion of this course you will be awarded a Professional Certificate of Competence in Gibraltar Tax from the University of Gibraltar.